AlexPullen91/True-or-False/README.md

 ## Testing

-Testing for responsiveness throughout development was carried out with google chrome developer tools and the device toolbar to ensure compatibility on all screen sizes.
+Testing for responsiveness and bugs throughout development was carried out with google chrome developer tools, and the device toolbar to ensure compatibility on all screen sizes.

+* True or False has been tested on an iPhone X, Macbook Pro and Windows 10 iOTA, working as intended on the following browsers:
+    * Google Chrome
+    * Microsoft edge
+    * Safari
+    * Mozilla Firefox

 * All HTML ran through [W3C validator](https://validator.w3.org/) without any issues.
 * CSS ran through [W3C validation service](https://jigsaw.w3.org/css-validator/validator.html.en) without any issues.